 Decodable Texts Matter

-What we use to read with our students makes a heap of difference, and yet the importance of decodable texts is often overlooked.
+The texts we ask our students to read--as they discover how print works--makes a heap of difference, and yet the importance of decodable texts is often overlooked.

-In this blog post, we investigate why decodable texts matter and why they have such a huge impact when it comes to developing strong sound-based decoding skills.
+In this article, we investigate why decodable texts matter for early readers and why they have such a huge impact when it comes to developing strong sound-based decoding skills.

 (To watch the video where I discuss why decodable texts are so important in more detail, hit play below or read on for a detailed overview)

 What is a decodable text?